oracle/weblogic-kubernetes-operator/kubernetes/samples/charts/voyager/README.md

 $ helm uninstall voyager-operator --namespace voyager
 ```

-## Install and uninstall the Voyager operator with setup.sh
+## Install and uninstall the Voyager operator with setupLoadBalancer.sh
-Alternatively, you can run the helper script `setup.sh` under the `kubernetes/samples/charts/util` folder, to install and uninstall Voyager.
+Alternatively, you can run the helper script ` setupLoadBalancer.sh` under the `kubernetes/samples/charts/util` folder, to install and uninstall Voyager.

 To install Voyager:
 ```
-$ ./setup.sh create voyager [voyager-version]
+$ ./ setupLoadBalancer.sh create voyager [voyager-version]
 ```
 To uninstall Voyager:
 ```
-$ ./setup.sh delete voyager
+$ ./ setupLoadBalancer.sh delete voyager
 ```